AnalyticJeremy/Databricks_Starter_Project/README.md

 ## Step 0 - Set Up Your Environment

 We'll begin by preparing an Azure environment in which you can complete this project.
+Note that you will be creating two Azure resources
+(an Azure Databricks workspace and a Storage Account).
+When creating a environment in Azure, it is best practice to create all of the resources for that environment in the *same region*.
+For this project, I would prefer that you select East US 2.

 1. Provision an Azure subscription (if you do not already have one)
 1. Create a new resource group for this project.
 You may name it whatever you want, but something like `rg_databricks_starter` will help you keep track of it.